reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

   ~ ![Algebra Cover](/images/lang.jpg)
     Weighing in at over 900 pages, Lang is somewhere between a graduate-level textbook and some sort of beastiary of algebraic structures.
-    Lang introduced a novel pedagogy for algebra that borowed new ways of thinking from category theory and homological algebra,
+    Lang introduced a novel pedagogy for algebra that borrowed new ways of thinking from category theory and homological algebra,
     which has influenced subsequent books.